jes5199/poppet/README.md

 # Ideas
 ## Vital
 1. TODO More data in report.
 (Commands executed, time elapsed)
+2. TODO Propogate errors to the server and to logs
-2. STARTED use GPG
+3. STARTED use GPG
-3. TODO Multiple implementors for the same type
+4. TODO Multiple implementors for the same type
-4. TODO Wrapper scripts for common command lines
+5. TODO Wrapper scripts for common command lines

 ## Sciency
 4. TODO Nicer DSL for defining implementors